duerrfk/doorbell20/README.md

+# What is DoorBell20?

+# DoorBell20 Device

-# IFTTT Client
+# IFTTT DoorBell20 Client

 In directory `client/ifttt` you find a [nodejs](https://nodejs.org/) client for the [If This Then That (IFTTT)](https://ifttt.com/) platform.
-With this client, you can use door bell alarms as event triggers in IFTTT.
+With this client, you can use door bell alarm events as triggers in IFTTT.
+IFTTT then offers you a broad choice of actions such as showing a notification on your smartphone, playing a sound on your phone, or sending a tweet to Twitter (if that makes sense to you).
+You could also trigger other IoT devices like an IP camera making a picture of the person standing at the door.

-This client subscribes for BLE notifications using the nodejs [noble library](https://github.com/sandeepmistry/noble).
-Whenever a notification for a door bell alarm is received, a web request is sent to the IFTTT maker channel triggering an event named `door_bell_alarm`.
-You can then define your own IFTTT recipes to decide what to do with this event, for instance, showing a notification on your smartphone through the IFTTT app.
+The IFTTT DoorBell20 client subscribes for BLE notifications using the nodejs library [noble](https://github.com/sandeepmistry/noble).
+Whenever a notification for a door bell alarm is received, a web request is sent to the IFTTT maker channel triggering an event with a pre-defined name such as `door_bell_alarm`.
+You can then define your own IFTTT recipes to decide what to do with this event like showing a notification on your smartphone through the IFTTT app.

 ## Prerequisites

-The IFTTT client relies on the following software to be installed:
+The IFTTT client relies on the following software to be installed on the BLE client machine (your IoT gateway):

 * nodejs (tested with nodejs version 4.6.0)
 * noble